1.800.557.2841

 The Culture

-Today Istanbul is the cultural centre of Turkiye and stands as a fashionable, stunning, historical city.
+Today, Istanbul is the cultural centre of Türkiye and stands as a fashionable, stunning, historical city.
 With a distinct ambience and abundance of architectural wonders, you’ll find art galleries, museums, boulevards for strolling or shopping, and many options for great restaurants, cafes, and bars.

+The famous Blue Mosque, and the majestic Hagia Sofia sit next to each other in the Sultanahmet district of Istanbul.
 The Blue Mosque, officially known as Sultan Ahmed Mosque, was built in the early 17th century.
-The enormous and imposing mosque is recognizable for its six minarets and beautiful blue tiles.
-It features a large central dome, with several smaller and half-domes, intricate tilework, calligraphy, and stained glass.
+The enormous and magnificent mosque is recognizable for its six minarets and intricate tiles in shades of blue.
+It features a large central dome, with several smaller and half-domes, calligraphy, and stained glass.
 The structure remains an active Mosque and place of worship for Muslims.

 Hagia Sofia is an older structure first built as a cathedral by the Roman Emperor Constantius II in 360 AD.
-This structure also features a massive dome and has been both a Catholic cathedral and a mosque over its existence – during the time of the Ottomans it was a mosque for 500 years but was turned into a museum in 1935 to promote secularization.
+This structure also features a massive dome and has been both a Catholic cathedral and a mosque over its existence.
+During the time of the Ottomans it was a mosque for 500 years but was turned into a museum in 1935 to promote secularization.
 In July 2020 the Turkish government turned it back into a mosque, sparking debate.

 Travel Stories